dethe/dungeonnights/about.md

 * Chris as Wolfric Shadowfear the Cleric of Azure
 * Sara as Rook the Thief
-* Gloria Kalmar as Chameleon the Druid (and many animals)
+* Gloria as Chameleon the Druid (and many animals)
 * Tsafnur the Bard as Himself
-* Sarah Felkar as Clovis the Barbarian
+* Sarah as Clovis the Barbarian
 * Melody as Enkirash the Wizard
-* Marie Campbell as Talisa the Ranger and Mija the Watersphinx
+* Marie as Talisa the Ranger and Mija the Watersphinx
+* Stephanie as Andrew Price, Cleric of Kirt the Clean
-* Dethe Elza as the Dungeon Master and Chronicler
+* Dethe as the Dungeon Master and Chronicler

 ### Contact me